-No. The libraries are waiving fines through the end of spring semester 2020.
+No. The libraries are waiving fines through the end of summer term 2020.

-How do interlibrary loan and scan-and-deliver services work for the rest of the semester?
+How do interlibrary loan and scan-and-deliver services work while buildings are closed?

 Physical borrowing is suspended while library facilities are closed, as most libraries nationwide are suspending interlibrary lending.
 We will pursue electronic books if that option is available.
 Requests for book chapters and articles will continue to be fulfilled from USC print sources when possible.
 For complete updates on home delivery and other interlibrary loan and document delivery services, visit libguides.usc.edu/idd/covid-19.

 Can I still submit my thesis or dissertation to the USC Libraries?